 Net sales in Asia/Pacific Rim increased \$29.0 million, or 24.2%, for the nine months ended September 30, 2004, as compared to the same period in 2003.
 In local currency, net sales increased 21.2% for the nine months ended September 30, 2004, as compared to the same period in 2003.
 The fluctuation of foreign currency rates had a \$3.6 million positive impact on net sales for the nine months ended September 30, 2004.
 The increase was attributable mainly to an increase in Taiwan, partly offset by a decrease in South Korea.
 Net sales in Taiwan increased \$19.1 million, or 58.9%, for the nine months ended September 30, 2004, over the same period in 2003, due primarily to an increase in the number of supervisors by 36.2% at September 30, 2004, compared to the same period in 2003, increased local distributor trainings and initiatives to promote individual recognition of well performing distributors, new product launches, positive momentum from the Bangkok Extravaganza held in September and various other regional promotions.
-The Bangkok Extravaganza had a net cost of \$1.7 million and was recorded in marketing, distribution, and administrative expenses.
-In 2005 this and other regional extravaganzas will be replaced by the 25th anniversary Atlanta Extravaganza.
-Management will evaluate the need for smaller regional events to carry the excitement and momentum of the Atlanta Extravaganza to those around the world who are unable to attend.
 Net sales in South Korea decreased \$9.1 million, or 26.0%, for the nine months ended September 30, 2004, over the same period in 2003.
-Additionally, we recently introduced ShapeWorksTM in South Korea, at a cost of less than \$0.1 million, which was recorded in marketing, distributors.
-Overall, we expect that continued local distributor training and the positive momentum from the Bangkok Extravaganza, along with the launch of "The Atlanta Challenge" in the region, and the launch of new products will contribute to ongoing sales increases in the Asia/Pacific Rim region in the fourth quar
+The rate of net sales decline has decreased in the third quarter, reflecting the success of various distributor focused initiatives which began in late 2003.
+Additionally, we recently introduced ShapeWorksTM in South Korea, which we believe will help with recruiting and retailing initiatives of our distributors.
+Overall, we expect that continued local distributor training and the positive momentum from the Bangkok Extravaganza, along with the qualification process for the 25th Anniversary Vacation, the launch of the "The Atlanta Challenge" in the region, and the launch of new products will contribute to ongoing sales increases in the Asia/Pacific Rim region in the fourth quarter of 2004 and into 2005.

 Net sales in Japan decreased \$16.2 million, or 18.0%, for the nine months ended September 30, 2004, as compared to the same period in 2003.
 In local currency, net sales in Japan decreased 24.7% for the nine months ended September 30, 2004, as compared to the same period in 2003.
 The fluctuation of foreign currency rates had a \$6.1 million favorable impact on net sales for the nine months ended September 30, 2004.
 The net sales decline in the nine month period, which is a continuation of a five year downward trend in Japan, albeit at a slower rate for this reporting period, has been driven primarily by weak country management, which has not properly motivated distributor leadership or introduced new products in a timely manner to meet distributor expectations.
 This weakness has been exacerbated by strong competition from other direct selling companies and a general deterioration of the Japanese economy.
-Most recently, from February through September of 2004, we appointed a new country manager who is focusing on motivating distributor leadership to improve recruiting and retention of distributors, and we are in the process of expanding our product line to address local country demographic needs.
+Most recently, from February through September of 2004, Volume Points, while at a significantly lower level than that for the same period in 2003, have remained at a stable level on a sequential monthly basis.
+In the third quarter of 2004, we appointed a new country manager who is focusing on motivating distributor leadership to improve recruiting and retention of distributors, and we are in the process of expanding our product line to address local country demographic needs.
 We are also implementing new promotional programs which we believe will maintain the current net sales levels into the fourth quarter of 2004.